| Paramount Theatre |

 Kimball theater pipe organs |

-The theater is still in operation today under the Guild 45th name.
+The theater was in operation in latter years under the Guild 45th Theater name.